As summer whispers away and winter begins to approach, fall leaves burst with color and temperatures add a crisp bite to the air.

 Connecticut Fall Shopping Trips

-If you want to combine your trip with a spot of shopping, the Connecticut Antiques Trail has a lot to offer.
+If you want to combine your trip with a spot of shopping, the various antique stores in Connecticut have a lot to offer.
 Giving you the lowdown on all the best places to pick up an old-world bargain or historic artifacts, you can splurge to your heart’s content.

 Or take a stroll down historic Greenwich Avenue.
 Spend an afternoon and check out the wide range of stores and boutiques in the downtown Greenwich shopping district.